20 Best Employee Rewards Programs of 2026

 During testing, we signed up for a demo with vendors, examined the tools ourselves from both employer and employee perspectives, and sought verified user feedback to get a more holistic view of what each option has to offer.

-Additionally, we’ve interviewed HR leaders from companies using employee rewards platforms to understand what works in practice and what doesn’t.
+Additionally, we’ve interviewed HR leaders from companies using employee rewards systems to understand what works in practice and what doesn’t.
 We’ve also consulted with industrial-organizational psychologists to better evaluate how rewards impact motivation and culture.

 The people behind this guide bring decades of HR, technology, and editorial experience.